etandel/Jam-Helper/README.md

 - C
 - Lua

+The dependencies are:
+- Lua 5.1
+- LFS (LuaFileSystem)

 ##2) Usage
 The API can (and probably will) be changed at any time, but for now, the only supported feature is creating new projects, which is done with the command:
 ```bash